Great grinding is the key to great coffee at home. And, if you can do it without breaking the bank, even better!

 The size of the integrated scale model is 11.1 inches deep by 7.3 inches wide by 16.4 inches tall.
 This makes it less deep than the original, but taller and wider to accommodate the scales.
 So, overall it’s a pretty big footprint.

 So, the preference for one over the other comes down to what you value most: convenience or price.
+For us, using the cheaper model with a separate coffee scale is the better option.

 You do have to pay slightly more to get the added benefits and versatility of the Encore when compared to the OXO.